Barolo

 Pro Tips

-- Store in a wine rack or cellar with humidity between 50-80% to preserve cork integrity
+- Keep humidity around 50-80% to preserve cork integrity

 Origin & Heritage